We, for one, welcome our new algorithm overlords.

 Feed

-When it comes to how Instagram’s algorithms interact with your feed, according to Instagram, there are four main factors:
+Regarding how Instagram’s algorithms interact with your feed, according to Instagram, there are four main factors.
+Direct from Instagram, here they are in order of importance:

-These are signals both about how popular a post is – think how many people have liked it – and more mundane information about the content itself, like when it was posted, how long it is if it’s a video, and what location, if any, was attached to it.
+These are signals both about how popular a post is – think how many people have liked it and how quickly people are liking, commenting, sharing and saving a post – and more mundane information about the content itself, like when it was posted, and what location, if any, was attached to it.

-This helps us get a sense of how interesting the person might be to you and includes signals like how many times people have interacted with that person in the past few weeks.
+This helps us get a sense for how interesting the person might be to you, and includes signals like how many times people have interacted with that person in the past few weeks.

 4. Your history of interacting with someone.